Skip to footer content

 $vbLabelText $csharpLabel

 Performance optimization becomes important when processing large document volumes.
-IronOCR supports multithreaded processing for batch operations:
+IronOCR supports async and multithreaded processing for batch operations:

 using IronOcr;